demingfactor/storytellingsa/src/cms/pages/getting-started.md

 * family and community events and clubs where they tell quite professionally (e.g. weddings; birthdays; reunions).
 * special events where a subgroup of Members may tell a program of stories (e.g. Medieval Fair, Residential Care facilities, Festivals.
 If a payment is involved, a percentage is donated to the association.

-**Professional Storytellers** - Career tellers maintain themselves as a business.
-It's their main occupation and they may tell at:
+**Professional Storytellers** - Some are career tellers who maintain themselves as a business, others tell by contract as a extra in their lives.
+Professional Storytellersmay tell at:

 * Social & Educational Institutions: for example, working in schools, kindergartens, universities, festivals, social clubs
 * Business training seminars, in psychotherapy, on trains, planes and cruise ships.